andreakb/parallel-lines-workshop/corpus/readme.md

 A corpus of files from Archives New Zealand's E4 transfer.
-These files can be found in ANZ's holdings by searching [Archway](https://archway.archives.govt.nz/) for series number 7505.
+These files can be found in ANZ's holdings by searching [Archway](https://archway.archives.govt.nz/CallSeriesAdvancedSearch.do) for series code 7505.
 Also included are outputs from the [droid analysis tool](https://github.com/exponential-decay/droid-siegfried-sqlite-analysis-engine)
 Ross Spencer developed that we use at ANZ.

 The list of files contained in the corups follows: